000deepak/Oracle/DQL.md

 ### 4) Like
 * It is used to search strings based on character pattern.
 “Like” operator performance is very high compare to searching functions.

->In all databases along with like operator we are using 2 wild card charcters.
+>In all databases along with like operator we are using 2 wild card charcters. <br>
+> Two types of wild card characters
 * % -> group of characters if want to match or string
 * _ -> single character to match.
 ```sql